Jawonlaya/TryHackMe-Projects/CTF_Rooms/Log Operations.md

 "Do you dare to configure your logs, or are you happy to be lost in the madness of the thousands of lines?"
 In log operations, there are multiple concerns about configuration approaches, and identifying the suitable configuration approach could be a pain point.

 Log configuration is a multifaceted operation that addresses security, operational stability, regulatory compliance, and debugging needs.
-Adequately configured logs are crucial in cyber security, operational efficiency, regulatory compliance, and software development, providing organisations with comprehensive system, asset, and resource management statistics.
+Adequately configured logs are crucial in cyber security, operational efficiency, regulatory compliance, and software development, providing organizations with comprehensive system, asset, and resource management statistics.
 Let's look at and understand the scopes and differences of common purposes of log configuration.

 ### Security Purposes

 Logging and configuration for security purposes are typically planned to detect and respond to anomalies and security issues.
-For example, configuration to verify the authenticity of user activity to ensure authorisation control and timely detection of unauthorised access.
+For example, configuration to verify the authenticity of user activity to ensure authorization control and timely detection of unauthorized access.
 The main focus areas of this approach are:

 - Anomali and threat detection
 - Logging user authentication data